-One common question we always get asked whenever we do a DIY lightening hack, is… can you use it on your lady parts?
+One common question we always get asked whenever we do a DIY lightening hack is… can you use it on your lady parts?
 To which we often answer that this area is super sensitive, and you should avoid it.
-So, we did a little digging online to find some ‘DIY vagina lightening hacks’ and then we ran them past our trusted expert, dermatologist and author of Beyond Beautiful, Dr. Doris Day.
-Finally, we’re busting myths as to why lightning your lady parts with natural ingredients may not be working, and how you can actually improve it (if that’s what you want!)…
+But, because so many of you guys have been reaching out, we wanted to give you the full scoop.
+The thing is, everyone’s vulva (aka the external skin around your vagina) is different, they’re all different colors and shapes, which is totally normal.
+Some women may find that this area has a different tone that is darker to the skin elsewhere on their body, which is due to pigmentation – again, totally normal, and not something you need to worry about it.
+However, if having a more-even skin tone is something you’re interested in, we did a little digging online to find some ‘DIY vagina lightening hacks’ and then we ran them past our trusted expert, dermatologist and author of Beyond Beautiful, Dr. Doris Day.
+So, we’re busting myths as to why lightning your lady parts with natural ingredients may not be working, and how you can get a more even tone, if that’s what you want…

-Does lemon juice, yogurt, coconut oil or egg white work to lighten your vagina?
+Does lemon juice, yogurt, coconut oil or egg white work to balance pigmentation on the vulva?

-Why can the vagina be much darker than other areas of the body?
+Why can the vulva be much darker than other areas of the body?

 “The problem with vaginal skin is that it has the highest density of melanocytes (the cells that make pigment) than anywhere in the body.
 It’s an area where there can be a good amount of friction from walking and exercise.”

-What can you do to lighten the color down there?
+What can you do to get a more even tone down there?

 It’s easier to avoid the hyperpigmentation (darkening) than it is to treat it, so here are some ideas of how you can improve it: